 Option 1: The trail runs along the famous trout fishing stream, Yellow Breeches Creek.
 Follow the A.T. blazes across Bucher Hill Road, toward the ATC office, then along Children's Lake.
-Continue past the gazebo to the Mid-Atlantic Office of the ATC.
-If you have extra time, cross Route 174 at the ATC office, taking the short trail running between the post office and the Boiling Springs Tavern.
+Continue past the gazebo to the former Mid-Atlantic Office of the ATC.
+If you have extra time, cross Route 174 at the former ATC office and take the short trail running between the post office and the former Boiling Springs Tavern.
 There you can see a stream leading to the bubbling waters that give Boiling Springs its name.
-Then head back to the ATC office.
 Walk back along Children's Lake and return to your car.

 Option 2: If you are more ambitious, start at the Iron Furnace and continue south across the creek.
-Follow the Appalachian Trail as it goes left across the beautiful historic stone bridge and zig zags through farm fields for more than a mile.
+Follow the Appalachian Trail as it goes left across the beautiful historical stone bridge and zig zags through farm fields for more than a mile.
 You’ll then begin a steady climb up South Mountain.
 The big holes in the ground are where they dug out iron ore for the foundry a couple of centuries ago.
-After a one-mile gradual climb you'll reach the peak, known as Center Point Knob.
-When the A.T. was first laid out in the 1930's, this was the exact center.
+After a one-mile gradual climb, you'll reach the peak known as Center Point Knob.
+This was the exact center when the A.T. was first laid out in the 1930s.
 The midway point is now several miles south, near Pine Grove Furnace State Park.